Governance Process

 Moderators:

-Within those 48h, gov moderators will suggest changes publicly in the #governance-discussion channel.
+Within those 48h, gov moderators will suggest changes publicly in the corresponding #bip-discussion thread.
 The team will then wait for changes to be discussed and a new request to be made to upload.

 Once the proposal is complete, gov mods will: